$k$-torsionfree modules and Frobenius extensions: Abstract

 \section{Abstract}

 Let $R/S$ be a Frobenius extension and $k$ be a positive integer.
 We prove that an $R$-module is $k$-torsionfree if and only if so is its underlying $S$-module.
-As an application, we obtain that $R$ is a quasi $k$-Gorenstein ring if and only if so is $S$.
+As an application, we obtain that if $S$ is a quasi $k$-Gorenstein ring then so is $R$, but the converse does not hold in general.